fabbriciocruz/AWS_CLI_Authentication_Methods/Configuring_the_AWS_CLI_to_use_AWS_IAM_Identity_Center.md

 # Configuring a named profile to use IAM Identity Center

 ### Prerequisites
-* The account which will be accessed must be available in the AWS SSO portal
+* The account which will be accessed must be available on the AWS IAM Identity Center portal

 ![image](https://github.com/fabbriciocruz/AWS_CLI_Authentication_Methods/blob/6aaac5b21d36275e783ea8912f41553dc4876362/Images/AwsSSOPortal.png)